Home | Send Feedback | Share on Bluesky |

 Arrow syntax, statement

 You can also use the arrow style switch as a statement.
 Like in the expression form, the new switch statement no longer falls through.
 But there are some changes compared to the expression form.
-No longer need the switch to cover every possible value, and the cases no longer produce a value.
+You no longer need the switch to cover every possible value, and the cases no longer produce a value.

-The following code prints 1
+The following code prints 1.

 String input = "ONE";